 ATTENTION: 15th July 2013 Metop-B/GOME-2 products became available and measurement configuration was changed for Metop-A/GOME-2

 The Metop-A/GOME-2 instrument was changed to the narrow swath mode (960 km) with an increased spatial resolution of 40 km x 40 km.
-The Metop-B/GOME-2 instrument measures with the default mode of 1920 km swath and 80 km x 40 km spatial resolution.
+The Metop-B/GOME-2 instrument measures with the default mode having 1920 km swath and 80 km x 40 km spatial resolution.
 At the same time the new Metop-B based products became available.
 More information in GOME-2 newsletter.

 Mount Kelut erupted 14 February 2014 and over 100 000 people were evacuated due to the event.
 The images below show SO2 and aerosol (ash) emissions measured by the GOME-2 instruments onboard EUMETSAT's Metop satellites.

 Mount Kelut is 1,731 meters high and it is located on Java, the most densely populated island on eastern Indonesia.
 There are ~130 active volcanoes in the area.
 The last major eruption of Mount Kelut was in 1990.